openquantumhardware/qick/docs/source/firmware/index.rst

 * 16 parallel samples per clock cycle (256-bit output bus)
 * Maximum envelope length: 65536 samples per channel

-For complete documentation, see :doc:`generators/sg_v6`.
-If your board uses a different generator core (multiplexed, interpolated, or the legacy v4), see :doc:`generators/index` for the full family and which one fits which experiment.
+For the full generator family and which one fits which experiment, see :doc:`generators/index`.
+For complete SG-v6 documentation, see :doc:`generators/sg_v6`.

 Readout System
 --------------